SEO Basics – What Artists Need To Know

 Do not try any shady, black hat SEO tactics.

-If you are thinking about starting a WordPress blog, I use and recommend HostGator (Affiliate Link) for hosting.
+If you are thinking about starting a WordPress blog, I use and recommend Siteground for hosting.
 They offer excellent service at an affordable price.
 You can have your WordPress site up and running in minutes.

-Now that you have an understanding of the SEO Basics – Art Marketing Basics, you will be able to focus how to optimize your artist blog so that you will have the upper hand over your competition.
+Now that you understand the SEO Basics – Art Marketing Basics, you will be able to focus on how to optimize your artist blog so that you will have the upper hand over your competition.